tasxatzial/barbeque-signup-page/README.md

 While my implementation follows the course content loosely, it also incorporates improvements that address most of the underlying issues.

+## Dependencies

+None.
+The project uses only HTML, CSS.

 ## Run locally

 Download the 'src' folder and open 'index.html' in the browser.